About this book

 About the Creators

-Kellen Hatanaka is a designer and illustrator who lives in Toronto, Canada, with his wife, Kiersten.
-He is also the author and illustrator of Work: An Occupational ABC and Drive: A Look at Roadside Opposites..
+Kellen Hatanaka is a designer and illustrator who lives in Stratford, Ontario, with his family.
+He has written and illustrated Work: An Occupational ABC (an ALA Notable Children’s Book) and Drive: A Look at Roadside Opposites.
+He also illustrated Tokyo Digs a Garden, winner of the Governor General’s Literary Award.

 Awards and Praise